Bet You Didn’t Know I Am a Cat Person

 In June of 2014, I found a very small kitten in the parking lot of a Hardee’s.
 She is all black except for one small patch of white on her breast.
 I brought her home.
 I didn’t see her mother anywhere.
 If I’d left her she might have gotten run over by a car.
 The only reason I found her in some hedges against the building is that she was crying out.
 She looked really scared when I found her.
 When I got her home she was quite hungry.
 She would eat until her little belly could hold anymore.
 So I learned to give her just enough to satisfy her hunger.

 At some point, she did comply.
 Then we’d have a difference of opinion about something else.
 One of those times she chose to poop in the bathtub instead of her litter box.
 She didn’t like the smell of a deodorized litter I’d bought.
 Understandable, but, I didn’t understand.
 I threw her outside.
 She was scared at first but then she got used to it.
 Then she wanted to go out every day.
 That was fine by me.
 The less she was inside the less trouble there was between us.
 Then one day in 2016 she decided she would remain outside.
-She only comes around the house when it’s time to eat.
+She only comes to the house when it’s time to eat.

 I Bought Her A House